DC Avanti

 The DC Avanti is a coupe styled sports car produced by DC Design, an Indian design firm originally headed by Dilip Chhabria.
 Its name was based on the Studebaker Avanti.
 It was unveiled at the 2012 Auto Expo in New Delhi.
 The Avanti is powered by 2.0-litre four-cylinder turbocharged petrol engine producing 250 bhp with a six-speed manual transmission.
-A limited edition model launched in 2015 comes with 310 bhp output and paddle shifters.
+A limited-edition model launched in 2015 comes with 310 bhp output and paddle shifters with only 31 units produced.

 Design

 The car's frame is made of composite high steel and the body consists of carbon composite, to create a strong, yet lightweight vehicle.

 Interior

 The interior was designed primarily with leather which is used primarily on the doors, dashboard and seats.
 The instrument cluster, steering wheel, and AC are all included in basic units.

 Exterior

 The car is available in red, white, silver, blue, orange, grey or yellow, with black stripes.

 The headlamps are bi-xenon units with LED DRLS shaped like eyebrows.
 Foils are added at the back to boost air intake to complement a single air vent located on top.
 The vehicle also has a long low bonnet that dips in the middle to emphasize the DC Design logo.

 The car has all-wheel disc brakes and 20" alloy wheels.